nubank/matcher-combinators/README.md

 * Devflow team at Nubank
 * [Phillip Mates](https://github.com/philomates)

-For questions and more info:
-* Nubankers, please reach us on [#devflow](https://nubank.slack.com/archives/CS9MK8MGX)
-* Clojure community, please use the Clojurians channel [#matcher-combinators](https://clojurians.slack.com/archives/C04ABMF89D3)
+For questions and more info, please use the Clojurians channel [#matcher-combinators](https://clojurians.slack.com/archives/C04ABMF89D3).

 ## Motivation